watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 Fabrikam Medical Conferences (FabMedical) provides conference website services tailored to the medical community.
 They are refactoring their application code, based on node.js, so that it can run as a Docker application, and want to implement a POC that will help them get familiar with the development process, lifecycle of deployment, and critical aspects of the hosting environment.
 They will be deploying their applications to Azure Kubernetes Service and want to learn how to deploy containers in a dynamically load-balanced manner, discover containers, and scale them on demand.

-In this hands-on lab, you will assist with completing this POC with a subset of the application code base.
+In this hands-on lab, you will assist with completing this POC with a subset of the application codebase.
 You will create a build agent based on Linux, and an Azure Kubernetes Service cluster for running deployed applications.
 You will be helping them to complete the Docker setup for their application, test locally, push to an image repository, deploy to the cluster, and test load-balancing and scale.

 > **IMPORTANT**: Most Azure resources require unique names.
-Throughout these steps you will see the word "SUFFIX" as part of resource names.
+Throughout these steps, you will see the word "SUFFIX" as part of resource names.
 You should replace this with a unique handle (like your Microsoft Account email prefix) to ensure unique names for resources.

 ## Solution architecture